 FragMaps may be used in a qualitative fashion to facilitate ligand design by allowing the medicinal chemist to readily visualize regions where the ligand can be modified or functional groups added to improve affinity and specificity.
 As the FragMaps include protein flexibility, they indicate regions of the target protein that can "open" thereby identifying regions under the protein surface accessible for ligand binding.
-In addition to FragMaps, an "exclusion map" is generated based on regions of the system that are not sampled at all by water or probe molecules during the MD simulations.
-Therefore, the exclusion map represents a strictly inaccessible surface.
+In addition to FragMaps, an Exclusion Map is generated based on regions of the system that are not sampled at all by any probe molecules, including water, during the MD simulations.
+Therefore, the Exclusion Map represents a strictly inaccessible surface.

 Many proteins contain binding sites that are partially or totally inaccessible to the surrounding solvent environment that may require partial unfolding of the protein for ligand binding to occur.
 SILCS sampling of such deep or inaccessible pockets is facilitated by the use of a Grand Canonical Monte Carlo (GCMC) sampling technique in conjunction with MD simulations [10].
-Thus, the SILCS technology is especially well-suited for targeting the deep and inaccessible binding sites found in targets like GPCRs and nuclear receptors.
+Thus, the SILCS technology is especially well-suited for targeting the deep or seemingly inaccessible binding sites found in targets like GPCRs and nuclear receptors.